 And it’s the same way with our footer.

 Much like the header, a good footer will also include important information.
 But this info isn’t necessarily the lifeblood of your website navigation.
+This is the footer on my old website:

 5. Widget Areas